Jane Russell Becomes a Redhead, Howard Hughes Leaves the Movies, & Jane Starts Her Own Production Company. It’s The Revolt of Mamie Stover.

 And that was Jane Russell’s contract.

-If you remember from my introduction post on Jane, Howard Hughes signed her to a seven year contract with him personally—not RKO—when he discovered Jane in 1941, and cast her in The Outlaw (1943).
+If you remember from my introduction article on Jane, Howard Hughes signed Jane to a seven year contract with him personally—not RKO—when he discovered her in 1941, and cast her in The Outlaw (1943).

 The ever-loyal Jane, despite offers from other agencies and studios, signed a second seven-year contract with Hughes in 1948.
 When this contract came to a close at about the same time Howard sold RKO in 1955, once again, Jane was courted by other studios and agencies.

 But then Howard Hughes made her an offer she couldn’t refuse.
 In Jane’s words, Howard proposed: